What to Know About Depression

 It is a bully that wants to win at ruining your life.
 A bully that affects young people and adults.
 Both male and female.

 Those of us that are Christians, followers of Jesus.....you then bring the spiritual aspect into the equation.
 The enemy Satan wants to have free access to play in the mind.

 Depression wants your mind but so does the enemy.
-So now it’s 2 against you…..yeah you’re right, I know what you’re thinking
+So now it's 2 against you.....yeah you're right, I know what you may be thinking

 "No, if you are a Christian you have God on your side.
 You are on the winning side of this and you just need to connect with Him more.
 You just need to have bigger faith to give you the confidence that you can win this war in the heart and mind."

 You're right God absolutely helps us win our battles, but when you are being bullied by depression you feel like it is ONLY you and you are losing strength....and fast.

 Loneliness of Depression

 In depression, you feel like you are fighting something you'll never win at.
 You are very lonely, even as you sit surrounded by all the lovely humans in your life.